Quantized Adam with Error Feedback: Main Results

 \subsection{Single-Machine Analysis}

-In this subsection, we first present the quantized Generic Adam with weight quantization, gradient quantization, and the error-feedback technique with a single machine.
-Then, we establish its convergence rate with either gradient quantization or weight quantization.
+In this subsection, we first present the quantized Generic Adam with weight quantization, gradient quantization, and the error-feedback technique working on a single machine.
+Then, {to show the influence on convergence related to gradient quantization or weight quantization,} we establish its convergence rate with either gradient quantization or weight quantization.